Abie Philbin Bowman

-Abie Philbin Bowman is an Irish comedian and journalist.
+Abie Philbin Bowman (born 1969) is an Irish comedian and journalist.
 His One Man Shows include Jesus: The Guantanamo Years, Eco-Friendly Jihad and Developing the Country as a Hole.
-He has worked on RTÉ programmes, including Arena, CAKE, Callan's Kicks and Irish Pictorial Weekly.
+He worked on RTÉ programmes, including Arena, CAKE, Callan's Kicks and Irish Pictorial Weekly.

 Early career

 Abie Philbin Bowman is the son of broadcaster John Bowman and the brother of deceased journalist Jonathan Philbin Bowman.
 With debating partner, Manus de Barra, Abie won the Leinster Schools, National Schools and International Observer Mace debating competitions in 2000.
-In 2002, he was elected a Scholar of Trinity College Dublin.
+In 2002, he was elected a Scholar of Trinity College Dublin in History and English.

 He wrote a regular column for The Dubliner magazine from 2001 to 2008.

 Comedy

 Abie Philbin Bowman is the writer/director/performer of Jesus: The Guantanamo Years, which was staged in 2006 in the Project Arts Centre (Temple Bar, Dublin) and the Underbelly (Cowgate, Edinburgh) as part of the Edinburgh Fringe.
 The show was widely reported in the media and sold out – The Scotsman referred to him as "the face of this year's Fringe".
 In 2007, the show toured to London's West End, Jimmy Tingle's Off Broadway Theater in Boston, theatres across Ireland and the World Performing Arts Festival in Lahore, Pakistan.
 Performances in Belfast in Autumn 2007, were boycotted by Ian Paisley's Democratic Unionist Party.

 Since then, Philbin Bowman has written, performed and toured a number of stand up shows including:

 Eco-Friendly Jihad (2008), ‘Sex, Lies and the KKK’ (2010); ‘Pope Benedict Bond Villain’ (2011); Stand Up Against the Bankers (with Aidan Killian), (2012); The IMF vs Jedward (2013) and Developing the Country as a Hole (2015).
 He continues to tour festivals around Ireland and further afield.